natemac/Pinball-Emporium/Pinball Emporium/readme.md

 + At any point you need to change something, exit the program/cmd and start over.
 # Info & FAQ
 ## If your playfield is upside-down
-1. Right-click on desktop and choose "Display Settings".
+1. Right-click on the desktop and choose "Display Settings".
 2. Scroll down to "Display orientation" and change 'Landscape' to 'Landscape flipped'.
-## Including & Excluding Tables from List
+## Including & Excluding Tables from the List
 + Because all tables are included whether you own them or not (FX, FX3 & Zaccaria), you may remove them from the menu list manually.
 + If you would rather they not appear in the menu list.
 Edit or add the "exclude.txt" or "include.txt" file in the collections folders.
 (ex: PinballEmporium\collections\Pinball FX3\exclude.txt)

 # Change Log
 ## Release 13 - Update
++	ADDED - Pinball FX (Steam)
 +	ADDED - Future Pinball Updated to BAM to 1.5-360
 +	ADDED - RetroFE Backend Updated to 0.10.31
 +	ADDED - Visual Pinball X Updated to 10.7.3